Master of Business Administration

 If you already hold an honours degree awarded by a recognised UK university, or equivalent you can begin your MBA studies by taking MBA stage 1: management: perspectives and practice (B716).

 Various higher education and professional qualifications are considered equivalent to an honours degree.
-If you hold a qualification that you believe is an equivalent level to a UK honours degree please contact our contact us.
+If you hold a qualification that you believe is an equivalent level to a UK honours degree please contact us.
 The Open University Business School Masters Programme Committee is responsible for judging whether applicants’ qualifications meet the requirements for admission.

 If you are experienced in managerial work but do not have an honours degree or equivalent you need first to gain our Professional Certificate in Management (S01) (previously coded C31).
 This is also a valuable qualification in its own right.

 If you have the equivalent of a UK bachelors degree without honours you may be permitted to progress on to the MBA course by taking the first part of the Professional Certificate in Management, Managing 1: organisations and people (B628).
 Alternatively if you have an official Graduate Management Admission Test (GMAT) score of 640 or above, and the equivalent of a UK undergraduate degree, you will be allowed to progress directly on to the MBA.
 If you think either of these possibilities may apply to you, please speak to an adviser.

 The MBA qualification is in two stages and typically takes three years to complete based on a regular study of 12-16 hours per week, which experience shows us is the practical limit for a full-time manager balancing study with career and family responsibilities.
 You are allowed up to a maximum of seven years to complete your MBA.